ipwnosx/docs-1/content/rancher/v2.x/en/overview/architecture-recommendations/_index.md

 For the best performance and greater security, we recommend a dedicated Kubernetes cluster for the Rancher management server.
 Running user workloads on this cluster is not advised.
 After deploying Rancher, you can [create or import clusters]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/) for running your workloads.

-It is not recommended to install Rancher on top of a managed Kubernetes service such as Amazon’s EKS or Google Kubernetes Engine.
-These hosted Kubernetes solutions do not expose etcd to a degree that is manageable for Rancher, and their customizations can interfere with Rancher operations.

 # Recommended Node Roles for Kubernetes Installations

-Our recommendations for the roles of each node differ depending on whether Rancher is installed on a K3s Kubernetes cluster or an RKE Kubernetes cluster.
+The below recommendations apply when Rancher is installed on a K3s Kubernetes cluster or an RKE Kubernetes cluster.

 ### K3s Cluster Roles